 4. Evaluate the effectiveness

-You then need to evaluate your potential solutions to see if they met the requirements you defined in point 2.
-This involves usability testing with actual users.
-It can include guerrilla testing, lab usability testing, unmoderated usability testing, contextual inquiry, phone interviews, card sorting and session recording.
+You then need to evaluate your potential solutions to see if they meet the requirements you defined in point 2.
+This involves usability testing with actual users; these tests can include guerrilla testing, lab usability testing, phone interviews, contextual inquiry, unmoderated usability testing, card sorting and session recording.

 5. Don't forget to iterate

-This isn’t really a step it’s best practice to ensure your design is always centred on user needs.
-Taking all the information you have gathered from the first design cycle, use it to inform future design choices.
+Though this isn’t really a step, it’s best practice to ensure your design is always centred on user needs.
+Considering all the information you have gathered from the first design cycle, use it to inform future design choices.
 You’ll be able to tweak and fix aspects of your service that didn’t work as well as expected and therefore you’ll be able to make impactful changes to better serve your users.

-At Wyser we are digital transformation specialists and one area where we excel is helping organisations transform the front end of their customer journey.
+At Wyser we are digital transformation specialists and one area in which we excel is helping organisations transform the front end of their customer journey.

 We’ve worked for a range of sectors including blue chip organisations, ombudsmen, and nationwide dispute conciliation services, all in highly regulated markets providing complex professional services to their customers.

-We helped these organisations with digital transformation, customer journey optimisation, automation or artificial intelligence, by using a mixture of targeted organisational and process optimisation, that is:
+We assisted these organisations with digital transformation, customer journey optimisation, automation or artificial intelligence, by using a mixture of targeted organisational and process optimisation, that is:

 If you'd like to discuss how we could help you make significant improvements to your organisation as well as add value, why not get in touch with us today?